-Here are some interesting differences between Herbs and Shrubs.
+Here are some important differences between herbs and shrubs:

 |Are smaller than the shrubs.||Are taller and grow in meters.|

 |Have delicate and thin tissue.||Have strong and wood tissue.|

 |Have non-woody and soft stem.||Have thick and hard stem.|

 |These stems have no branches.||Have branches at their bases.|

 |Herbs are called as rootstock.||Shrubs are referred to as the woody plant.|